-While a VPE is not required to be open to the public at all times, it nonetheless is required to ensure that professional services for emergency situations are available at all times to their Active Clients.
-At such times when the VPE is not open to the Public, it can provide Emergency Care in several ways, including referral to an Emergency Clinic.
+While a VPE is not required to be always open to the public, it is required to ensure that Emergency Care is always available to their Active Clients.
+At such times when the VPE is not open to the Public or unable to provide Emergency Care, it can provide Emergency Care in several ways, including referral to an Emergency Clinic.

-Active clients: are clients of a facility with whom there is a valid VCPR, and excludes those clients who have been advised by the facility that they are no longer in good standing with the facility;
+Active Clients: clients of a facility with whom there is a valid VCPR and excludes those clients who are no longer in good standing and have been provided a written termination of the VCPR.